 Register a Foreign Corporation in Nebraska

 To register a foreign corporation in Nebraska, you must file a Nebraska Application for Certificate of Authority with the Nebraska Secretary of State.
 You can submit this document by mail, in person, or online.
-The Certificate of Authority for a foreign Nebraska corporation costs $145 to file.
+The Certificate of Authority for a foreign Nebraska corporation costs $100 to file online, or $110 to file in-person or by mail.
 Below, you’ll find answers to frequently asked questions about how to file the Certificate of Authority and register a foreign corporation in Nebraska.
 Or, sign up for our Nebraska Foreign Corporation service, and we’ll handle your filing instead!

 Free PDF Download

 Download the Nebraska Application for Certificate of Authority.
 Fill out the form and submit it to the state.

 Our free account and tools will walk you through registering your Foreign Corporation in Nebraska.
 All for free.

 Hire Northwest and let an expert register your Foreign Corporation in Nebraska.
 Includes 1 year of registered agent service.$375 Total

 Free Guide to Registering a Foreign Corporation in Nebraska

 What does it cost to register a foreign corporation in Nebraska?

 $100 for online processing.
 Add $10 for mail processing (if you have more than one page listing officers and directors, please add $5 a page for each additional page).

 How long does it take for the state to process the Nebraska Certificate of Authority?